shady-gang/vcc-www/content/why.md

 ### The Maintenance Issue

-Due to their baggage as C-like languages that were neither proper subsets nor supersets of C or C++, GLSL and HLSL have had difficulties to adapt to the evolving API landscape.
+Due to their baggage as C-like languages that were neither proper subsets nor super-sets of C or C++, GLSL and HLSL have had difficulties to adapt to the evolving API landscape.
 The support for modern features like `VK_KHR_buffer_device_address` is awkward [^awkward], and there is no shortage of bugs and issues plaguing DXC.
 The maintainers of DXC in fact intend to move to a mainline version of LLVM in the future, and we think this is the right approach, if perhaps not going far enough.

 [^awkward]: We believe this is due to their long legacy, where these languages had no pointers in the syntax at all.
 We get to simply expose the newfound support for pointers in shaders using standard pointer syntax!